 - Undercoat Rake: These smooth tangles help remove loose fur from the undercoat.
 Rakes will remove loose undercoat and helps to prevent matting.

 - Rubber Brush: These are good for massaging the skin and removing dead hair.
 You can use these on dry fur and in the bath to help get the shampoo sudsy.
 The Rubber Brusha great tool suitable for all types of coats, but it is especially useful if you have a short-haired dog that sheds a lot.

 * If you are unsure what brush to use on your dog, call your vet or your preferred groomer, and they can help you.

 4) Teeth Brushing for Dogs

 Bacteria and plaque can wreak havoc in your dog’s mouth.
 Excess plaque, just like in humans, can increase the risk of gum disease.
-A healthy diet and quality chew toys can help keep your dog’s teeth and gums healthy in between brushing.
+A healthy diet and quality chew toys can help keep your dog’s teeth and gums healthy between brushing.

-Brushing a dog’s teeth can be difficult, so it is helpful to first get your dog acclimated to you touching their mouth and putting the toothbrush against their teeth and gumline.
+Brushing a dog’s teeth can be difficult, so it is helpful first to get your dog acclimated to you touching their mouth and putting the toothbrush against their teeth and gumline.
 Before introducing the toothbrush, you can rub your finger along their teeth and gums.

 This is the toothbrush and toothpaste we use to brush our dogs’ teeth: Paws & Pals Dog Toothbrush – Pet Dental Care Kit with Brush, Tooth-Paste & Dual Finger Brush